-The Consistory of the Protestant

-Reformed Church of declares that

-the Rev. , who has been declared emeritus from faithful service in the ministry, desires

-to transfer his membership to Protestant

-Reformed Church of
+The Consistory of the Protestant Reformed Church of declares that the Rev. , who has been declared emeritus from faithful service in the ministry, desires to transfer his membership to Protestant Reformed Church of .

-We hereby transfer his ministeri al gradentials with his

 We hereby transfer his ministerial credentials, with his membership, to said church (and to the Classis of which this church is a part) in order that they might supervise his support and work in emeritation.

-Resolved to give him this testimonial of dismission at
+Resolved to give him this testimonial of dismission at our meeting of .